Pro/dkim-exchange/README.md

 ## About

-Exchange DKIM Signer adds support to Microsoft Exchange Server for applying a [DomainKeys Identified Mail](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature to outgoing messages.
+Exchange DKIM Signer adds support to Microsoft Exchange Server for applying a [DomainKeys Identified Mail](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature to outfffgoing messages.

 DKIM is an email authentication method that can help detect forged sender addresses in email, a technique often used in phishing and email spam.
 It's often used along with other email authentication methods such as SPF and DMARC.